-When it comes to saving money, the interest rate is an important factor to consider.
-This free savings calculator can help you see how much your money will grow over time based on your set interest rate.
+When saving money, the interest rate is an essential factor to consider.
+This free savings calculator can help you see how much your money will grow based on your set interest rate.
 You can also set a goal and figure out how much you need to save each month (before taxes) to reach that goal.
 This can be a helpful tool in personal finance, as it can help you plan for your future and make informed decisions about where to invest your money.
-Give it a try today and see how much interest your savings could earn!
+So try it today and see how much interest your savings could earn!

-Making smart investment choices is key to achieving your financial goals.
-But with so many options out there, it can be tough to know where to start.
+Making smart investment choices is critical to achieving your financial goals.
+But with so many options, it can be tough to know where to start.
 That’s where our investment calculator comes in.
-Simply input your initial investment, monthly contributions, desired interest rate, and investment timeframe, and the calculator will show you how much your money is expected to grow.
-With these self-help tools in hand, you can make informed investment decisions and confidently work towards your financial goals.
+Input your initial investment, monthly contributions, desired interest rate, and investment timeframe, and the calculator will show you how much your money is expected to grow.
+With these self-help tools, you can make informed investment decisions and confidently work towards your financial goals.
 So why wait?
 Get started today and put your money to work!

 Roth vs. Traditional IRA Calculator

 - The Roth IRA is funded with after-tax dollars, so you won’t get a tax deduction when you contribute.
 However, your earnings and withdrawals are tax-free.

 - The Traditional IRA is funded with pre-tax dollars, so you’ll get a tax deduction when you contribute.
-However, your earnings and withdrawals are taxable.
+After that, however, your earnings and withdrawals are taxable.

 You can use Global Atlantic’s tool to determine which IRA may be right for you.

 Compound Interest Calculators

 A compound interest calculator is a powerful tool to help you save money and grow wealth.
-You can calculate the amount of interest you will earn on your investment over time by inputting a few simple pieces of information.
-This tool can also help you find the best way to invest your money to earn the most return on your investment.
+You can calculate the interest you will earn on your investment over time by inputting a few simple pieces of information.
+This tool can also help you find the best way to invest your money to earn the most return.
 Using a compound interest calculator, you can make your money work harder and reach your financial goals sooner.

 Roth IRA Calculator